Legal Advice for “Felonies” — 672 results

 Randy Smith and his girlfriend, Misty Taylor of Phoenix have been arrested for violently beating Taylors 7-year-old daughter.
 Smith beat Taylors daughter with a belt, punched her, and held... more

-Written by attorney James Regan, about 1 year ago.
+Written by attorney James Regan, over 1 year ago.

 What is a Violent Felony Offender of Special Concern in Florida?
 The definition is found in: